 In general, the NYSE rules permit the company to follow UK corporate governance practices instead of those applied in the US, provided that we explain any significant variations.
-This explanation is contained in our Form 20-F, which can be accessed from the SEC's EDGAR database or via our website.
+This explanation is in the Corporate Governance comparison on page 302.
 NYSE rules require us to file annual and interim written affirmations concerning our Audit & Risk Committee (ARC) and our statement on significant differences in corporate governance.